 |

-Sliven is among the districts with relatively good performance in the category representing the work of the administration.
-Over the past two years, the local authorities’ self-assessments on the development of e-government have been very high.
-Those on the provision of one-stop shop services remain lower than the national average, though they too marked an increase in 2023.
-The transparency of the municipal bodies in the district has continued to improve and in 2023 its average rating reached 80.5%, versus 70.3% countrywide, which again places Sliven district second in the country, after Dobrich district.
-The share of own revenues in the total revenues of the district’s municipalities is 21.6%, compared to 29.0% in the country for 2022, and the coverage of municipal expenditures with local revenues is 87.4%, against 84.2% nationally.
+Sliven is among the districts with a relatively good performance in the category assessing the work of the administration.
+The transparency in the work of the municipalities has continued to improve and its average rating for 2024 places Sliven district at the top, with 84.0%, versus 69.3% countrywide.
+The local administrations’ self-assessments of the development of e-government and the provision of one-stop shop services were below the national average in 2024.
+The share of own revenues in the total revenues of the district’s municipalities for 2023 was 19%, compared to 27% in the country, and the coverage of municipal expenditures with local revenues was 69%, against 74% nationally.

 Level of development of local government e-services (2024) |